IGotYouBoo-Crew/igyb-front-end/readmeT3A2B.md

 Watching all those green words pop up was something we never thought we'd be so excited about!

-Interestingly, we had validation for different forms in front *and* back end.
+We included validation for forms in front *and* back end.
+The front-end validation reduced the overall number of database calls that were required, while the back-end validation ensured that there was no way to circumvent the front-end and add data that could cause issues later.

 FRONT END:
 ![form validation from front end](docs/testFrontEnd.png)